 Opening: February 13th, 19h.

 Entrance through Capelo Street, 13

 Pedro Gomes (1972, Mozambique) brings to the National Museum of Contemporary Art (MNAC) the individual and anthological drawing exhibition, Encontro das Cegas.
-Patent from 13 February to 5 April, curated by Emília Ferreira and Hugo Dinis.
+Patent from February 13th, curated by Emília Ferreira and Hugo Dinis.

 Presenting around two dozen works, from a consistent path of 25 years of creation, Pedro Gomes proposes, in Encontro das Cegas, a pertinent debate about the design and images that surround us.
 Reflecting on a society in which excess is the norm and in which the urgency to create images seems inexhaustible and without criteria, Pedro Gomes questions what he considers a path to dehumanization, in which images live an autophagic cycle, without real communication skills. , promoting incommunicability.
 The works chosen for this exhibition project, critically, a drawing based on real assumptions, from which the artist tries to recover the sensitivity and rediscover the lost emotionality.

 The exhibition will feature the presentation of 2 unpublished series of drawings, held in 2019 and 2020, continuing the drawings presented by the artist in the latest exhibitions at Appleton Square, Galeria Diferença and Galeria Presença galleries.
 On those occasions, images of buildings and interiors of art museums contested the idea of the screen as an open possibility where everything could appear.